geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateControlMetadataASCAssessment.md

 - Invoke the configuration cmdlet
     ```Powershell
     DeployCustomControlConfiguration
-        -ScanHostRGName "AzTSHostingRGName"
+        -ScanHostRGName "AzTSHostingRGName" `
-        -StorageAccountName "<StorageAccountName>"
+        -StorageAccountName "<StorageAccountName>" `
-        -ContainerName "orgpolicy"
+        -ContainerName "orgpolicy" `
-        -JsonPath "path\to\JSON\files\SubscriptionCoreExt.json"
+        -JsonPath "path\to\JSON\files\StorageExt.json" `
-        -FeatureName "subscriptioncore"
+        -FeatureName "storage" `
         -SubscriptionId "<SubId>"
     ```
-- Finally, you can validate your changes in the Log Analytics Workspace using the above query and validate the changes in the UI as well.

-2. Verify the changes in your local system:
+2. Verify your deployed changes:
  You can verify your changes in the Log Analytics Workspace with the help of this query.
     ``` kusto
     AzSK_ControlResults_CL
     | where TimeGenerated > ago(30m)
     | where ControlName_s == "Azure_Storage_NetSec_Restrict_Network_Access"

+    AzSK_SSAssessmentInv_CL
+    | where TimeGenerated > ago(24h)
+    | where AssessmentName_g == "ad4f3ff1-30eb-5042-16ed-27198f640b8d"

+    AzSK_SSAssessmentMetaData_CL
+    | where TimeGenerated > ago(24h)
+    | where Name_g contains "ad4f3ff1-30eb-5042-16ed-27198f640b8d"
     ```

+    For the `AzSK_ControlResults_CL` query, the control result (i.e. VerificationResult_s) should match with the "StatusCode" of the `AzSK_SSAssessmentInv_CL` query result.
+You can view the metadata of the assessment using the `AzSK_SSAssessmentMetaData_CL` query.

     Few simple queries are provided in this [link](https://github.com/azsk/AzTS-docs/tree/main/01-Setup%20and%20getting%20started#4-log-analytics-visualization) related to the inventory and Control Scan summary for reference.

 <br><b>Congratulations!
 Modifying control metadata for controls based on MDC Assessment Scenario is complete with this step.</b>